nim-lang/nimble/readme.markdown

 The nimble ``path`` command will show the absolute path to the installed packages matching the specified parameters.
-Since there can be many versions of the same package installed, the ``path`` command will always show the latest version.
-Example:
+Since there can be many versions of the same package installed, the ``path`` command will list all of them.

-    $ nimble path argument_parser
-    /home/user/.nimble/pkgs/argument_parser-0.1.2

-Under Unix you can use backticks to quickly access the directory of a package, which can be useful to read the bundled documentation.
-Example:

-    $ pwd
-    /usr/local/bin
-    $ cd `nimble path argument_parser`
-    $ less README.md

 ### nimble init